MobileID-Strong-Authentication/mobileid-client-java/docs/get-authentication-data.md

   are using the production version of Mobile ID, then those CAs should be already trusted on your host.
 If otherwise, the CA certificates need to be added in a Java truststore that is configured on the Mobile ID client before first run.

 To start using the Mobile ID client, you need the client (and server) TLS certificates and the AP ID and password.
+Additionally, you need to ensure the IP's that your clients are using to access the Mobile ID service are configured and allowed on Mobile ID side
+(see side note #2 below).

 ## Using these details
 As an example, once you have the authentication data ready for the Mobile ID client, you can use it for configuring the client.
 Please continue to [configure the client](configure-the-client.md).

-## Side-note - generating a test certificate
+## Side-note 1 - Generating a test certificate

 Should you need it, here is a quick guide on generating a test certificate to be enrolled on the Mobile ID service.
 For these steps, a local installation of [OpenSSL](https://www.openssl.org/) is needed (for Windows, the best option is to use the one that comes